- Holidays and Celebrations»

 What Kind of Party Can You Have in the Fall?

-- Visit a Corn Maze-click on the link to the left to check out my list of Corn Maze locations all over the United States.
+- Visit a Corn Maze-by clicking on the link to the left, you can check out my list of Corn Maze locations all over the United States.
 I bet one is near you.
-I have links included in my hub to the directory that gives you tons more information about Corn Mazes.
+I have links included in my article to the directory that gives you tons more information about Corn Mazes.
 Kids of all ages love mazes.
 It also makes a great date activity for adults of all ages.

 - Have a Scavenger Hunt.
 I have had several Scavenger Hunts and everyone loves them.
 You can do them so that you stay in a refined area, or you can do them where adults actually drive the kids around town.
-Make sure the adults are responsible and it doesn't hurt to give them some gas money for helping out.
+Make sure all drivers are responsible and it doesn't hurt to give them some gas money for helping out.
 Some have restricted their scavenger hunts within a popular mall to minimize costs.